jank-lang/jank/book/src/dev/ir.md

 basic block has exactly one terminator, which must be the last instruction in the block.
 We start at the first block, which is generally called `entry`.

+The remainder of this document will describe each IR instruction.

 ## Data structures
 ### `literal`
 The `literal` instruction introduces a lifted constant into the scope.
 This